| "The

 payment of Miners' License fees contributed more than one million dollars

 to county treasuries in the Mother Lode.
+Pawns of Industry

-and Labor
+and Labor This was

 just the first step in a series of laws to halt or curtail Chinese immigration.